Police investigating sudden death in Bodden Town

-Police say they are inquiring into the sudden death of a man who was found lifeless in his Bodden Town home Saturday (1 July.)
+Police say they are inquiring into the sudden death of a man who was found lifeless in his Bodden Town home on Saturday (1 July.)

-According the RCIPS at around 7:11 am they received a report that a 45-year-old man was found lifeless in his bed by relatives who telephoned 911.
+According to the RCIPS at around 7:11 am Saturday (1 July) they received a report that a 45-year-old man was found dead in his bed by relatives who telephoned 911.

 Bodden Town officers responded to the report.

-Inquiries are on-going; but police say there is nothing to suggest foul play at this point.
+Inquiries are on-going, but police say there is nothing to suggest foul play at this point.

 Add Comment